 In 2016, Facebook launched an ads certification program called Blueprint.
 Facebook agencies and freelancers should have this certification as a bare minimum if they are selling campaign management services.
-Like the Google Adwords certification, Blueprint is advanced enough to reassure you that the agency is well versed in the basic concepts of Facebook marketing but you shouldn't base your decision solely on this factor.
+As the Google Adwords certification, Blueprint is advanced enough to reassure you that the agency is well versed in the basic concepts of Facebook marketing but you shouldn't base your decision solely on this factor.

 2. Do they have specific expertise in Facebook Ads?